Our Mission

 We’re planning today for a future we cannot yet imagine.

-We help leaders at all levels of government understand, harness, and capitalize on AI innovation for the good of their constituents.
+We help leaders at all levels of government understand AI’s risks and opportunities and ensure their constituents can capture the benefits of AI.

 Academia